 —Zen proverb adapted by John C. Maxwell

-Healthy CoPs have a very distinct ethos built on professional networking, personal relationships, shared knowledge, and a common set of skills.
-Combined with voluntary participation, CoPs provide knowledge workers with opportunities beyond their assigned tasks on an Agile Release Train (ART) to experience autonomy, mastery, and purpose .
-CoPs provide practitioners with the venue to exchange knowledge and skills with community members from across the entire organization.
-This cross-pollination provides access to a wide range of expertise to help with technical challenges, fuels continuous improvement, and empowers more meaningful contributions to the larger goals of the enterprise.
-Companies benefit from rapid problem-solving, improved quality, exponential synergy across multiple domains, and increased retention of top talent.
+CoPs enable practitioners to exchange knowledge and skills with people across the entire organization.
+This open membership offers access to a wide range of expertise to help with technical challenges, fuel continuous improvement and allows more meaningful contributions to the larger goals of the Enterprise.
+The result is that organizations benefit from rapid problem-solving, improved quality, cooperation across multiple domains, and increased retention of top talent.

-An automated testing CoP could be comprised of test engineers and developers who are interested in advancing these skills.
-An architecture and design CoP would foster the adoption of practices such as emergent design, intentional system architecture, Continuous Integration, and refactoring.
-It could also support the effort put into building and maintaining the Architectural Runway, foster designing for testability and deployability, deprecate old platforms, and more.
-Still others may be formed around Agile coaching, continuous integration, continuous delivery, coding standards, and other new practices and processes.
+An automated testing CoP could be comprised of test engineers and developers interested in advancing these skills.
+An Agile architecture and design CoP could foster the adoption of practices such as emergent design, intentional system architecture, Continuous Integration, and refactoring.
+It could also support the effort put into building and maintaining the Architectural Runway, foster design thinking and designing for testability and deployment, application security, and more.
+Still, others may be formed around Agile coaching, DevOps and the Continuous Delivery Pipeline, Compliance, Built-In Quality practices, and other new processes.

 Organizing a Community of Practice

-CoPs are highly organic.
-Like most living organisms, CoPs have a natural life cycle that begins with an idea for a new community and ends with the disbanding of the CoP once community members feel the group has achieved its objectives or is no longer providing value.
-Figure 4 depicts the typical life cycle of a CoP.
+CoPs are highly organic, and like most living organisms they have a natural life cycle, beginning with an idea for a new community and ending when the community members feel the group has achieved its objectives or is no longer providing value.
+Figure 4 shows the typical life cycle of a CoP.

-It is common for people to move in and out of various levels of participation and commitment over time.
-Giving members the freedom to determine their own level of interaction and interest gives CoPs a unique organic ethos that is different from other work groups, tiger teams, and committees.
-Natural movement among communities and levels is healthy as it allows new knowledge and fresh ideas to flow across the organization in ways that are different but complimentary to formal information-sharing constructs.
+It’s common for people to move between different levels of participation and commitment over time.
+CoPs are self-organizing, and their members have the freedom to determine their own level of engagement that is different from other work groups, such as tiger teams, task forces, and committees.
+Natural movement of people among communities and levels is healthy.
+It allows new knowledge and fresh ideas to flow across the organization in ways that are different, but complementary, to formal information-sharing.

 Operating a Community of Practice

-Since CoPs are informal and self-organizing by nature, members are empowered to design the type and frequency of interactions that best meet the needs of the community.
-For developers this could involve hackathons, coding dojos, and tech talks.
-Other formats include meetups, brown bags, webinars, and asynchronous communications through social business platforms such as Slack, Confluence, Jive, etc.
+Since CoPs are informal and self-managing by nature, community members are empowered to design the types of interactions and determine the frequency that best meets their needs.
+For developers, this could involve hackathons, coding dojos, and tech talks.
+Other formats might include meetups, brown bags, webinars, and independent communications through social business platforms such as Slack, Confluence, and Jive.

-In the operating stage the CoP members continuously evolve using periodic retrospectives similar to those used by Agile teams.
-Core team members focus on maintaining the health of the community by keeping things simple and informal, fostering trust, ensuring rapid flow of communication and shared awareness, and growing the shared body of knowledge developed within the CoP.
+In the operating stage of a CoP, community members continuously evolve by engaging in periodic retrospectives similar to those used by Agile teams.
+Core team members focus on maintaining the health of the community by:

-Eventually individual CoPs run their course, and community members should consider retiring the CoP so that practitioners can divert their energies to other communities.
-Signals that a community has reached this stage include a steady decline in event participation, reduced activity on collaboration sites, and input from community retrospectives.
-When a CoP is retired, leaders should make it a positive event where community successes are celebrated, key contributors recognized, and ongoing participation in other CoPs encouraged.
-Through these celebrations, CoP experiences often become part of company lore, and it is not uncommon for a healthy CoP retirement to spawn 3 – 5 new communities.
+Eventually, individual CoPs will run their course, and community members should consider retiring the CoP, allowing practitioners to commit their energies to other communities.
+Signals that a community has reached this stage include a steady decline in event participation and reduced activity on collaboration sites and input from community retrospectives.
+When a CoP is retired, leaders should make it a positive event where community successes are celebrated, key contributors are recognized, and ongoing participation in other CoPs is encouraged.
+Through these celebrations, CoP experiences often become part of company lore, and it is not uncommon for a healthy CoP retirement to spawn three to five new communities.

-The Innovation and Planning Iteration in the ART PI presents a great time for CoPs to hold learning sessions, formal or informal, as well as other activities such as coding dojos, coaching clinics, and the like.
+The Innovation and Planning (IP) Iteration presents a great opportunity for CoPs to hold learning sessions, formal or informal, as well as other activities such as coding dojos, coaching clinics, and the like.

-It is the role of Lean-Agile Leaders to encourage and support people’s desire to improve.
-This helps the enterprise and builds the intrinsic motivation of knowledge workers, as is discussed in SAFe Principle #8.
-CoPs also embody the ideals of respect for people, innovation, and relentless improvement characterized in the House of Lean.
+The role of Lean-Agile Leaders is to encourage and support people’s desire to improve.
+This helps the enterprise improve and unlocks the intrinsic motivation of knowledge workers, as discussed in SAFe Principle #8.
+CoPs embrace the ideals of respect for people, innovation, flow, and relentless improvement described in the House of Lean.